qu-jieniu/mgmt921-ta/update_postgres/Step 2 - Install Python.md

-# On windows
+# On windows & mac

 Go to this website, and choose the installer for your computer:

 https://www.python.org/downloads/

 Remember to check the option to add to PATH.

-# On mac

-Mac has python pre-installed.

 # Install wrds2pg